aimazing/aimazing.github.io/iOS.md

 ## EmitterError
 ---
 * HEADSET_PLUGGED: Error when headset is detected
+* NOT_REGISTERED: Error when Emitter hasn't registered yet

 ## RecognizerError
 ---
 * HEADSET_PLUGGED: Error when headset is detected
 * HEADER_TIMEOUT: Error when time receving second header exceed
 * CHECKSUM_ERROR: Error when the received message can't match with checksum
+* TOKEN_NOT_FOUND: Error when the TOKEN received hasn't found on server
+* NOT_REGISTERED: Error when Recognizer hasn't registered yet

 ## UtilityError
 ---